Kungbib/publicera-theme-ojs-plugin/README.md

 * [npm](https://www.npmjs.com/get-npm) (should already be included with node)
 * [Sass](https://sass-lang.com/install) (`npm install -g sass`)
 * Font package
-  * Located in `O:\Avd-Informationssystem\Enh.
-Systemutveckling, design\Frontend\Arkiv\publicera-ojs-plugin--fonts.tar`
   * Due to licensing this is archived internally.
+Check internal documentation or ask a developer.
-Unpack it in the root folder of this repo.
+  * Unpack it in the root folder of this repo.

 ### Build